transprogrammer/rodhaj/README.md

 - Python
 - Git
 - PostgreSQL

-In order to run pg in a docker container, spin up the docker compose file located in the root of the repo (`sudo docker compose up -d`).

 1. Clone the repo or use it as a template.
 2. Copy over the ENV file template to the `bot` directory